eosphoros-ai/DB-GPT/docs/docs/agents/custom_agents.md

     "by TERMINATE.
 For instance: False|Some important concepts in the input are " "not summarized.
 TERMINATE"
 )

 class MySummarizerAgent(ConversableAgent):
+    profile: ProfileConfig = ProfileConfig(
         # The name of the agent
-    name = "Aristotle"
+        name="Aristotle",
-    # The profile of the agent
+        # The role of the agent
-    profile: str = "Summarizer"
+        role="Summarizer",
         # The core functional goals of the agent tell LLM what it can do with it.
-    goal: str = (
+        goal=(
             "Summarize answer summaries based on user questions from provided " "resource information or from historical conversation memories."
-    )
+        ),
         # Introduction and description of the agent, used for task assignment and display.
         # If it is empty, the goal content will be used.
-    desc: str = (
+        desc=(
             "You can summarize provided text content according to user's questions" " and output the summarization."
-    )
+        ),
         # Refer to the following.
 It can contain multiple constraints and reasoning
-    # restriction logic, and supports the use of parameter template {param_name}.
+        # restriction logic, and supports the use of parameter template {{ param_name }}.
-    constraints: list[str] = [
+        constraints=[
             "Prioritize the summary of answers to user questions from the improved resource" " text.
 If no relevant information is found, summarize it from the historical " "dialogue memory given.
 It is forbidden to make up your own.", "You need to first detect user's question that you need to answer with your" " summarization.",
             "Extract the provided text content used for summarization.", "Then you need to summarize the extracted text content.", "Output the content of summarization ONLY related to user's question.
-The " "output language must be the same to user's question language.", "If you think the provided text content is not related to user questions at " "all, ONLY output '{not_related_message}'!!.",
+The " "output language must be the same to user's question language.", "If you think the provided text content is not related to user questions at " "all, ONLY output '{{ not_related_message }}'!!.",
-    ]
+        ],
+    )

     def __init__(self, **kwargs):
         super().__init__(**kwargs)
         self._init_actions([SummaryAction])